Good-Feel: History

-In October 2019, Good-Feel announced Monkey Barrels, their first self-published game and their first game in over a decade to not be published by Nintendo.
+Good-Feel released Yoshi's Crafted World in March 2019.
+The developers turned to Unreal Engine to give the game its cardboard cutout and craft style.
+In October 2019, it announced Monkey Barrels, the company's first self-published title and its first game in over a decade to not be published by Nintendo.
+A physical release was produced the following year.
 Monkey Barrels was released in November 2019 for Nintendo Switch.
 A Microsoft Windows version was released on February 9, 2021.